7 Heartwarming Classic Books Like Lolita

 It’s literary metafiction!
 So you have an introduction, a poem in complete cantos, a commentary followed by an index, and all those parts of the fiction.
 They are part of the story, though most of it is told through commentary, which takes up about two-thirds of the book.
 The story has to be phenomenally interesting for me to enjoy it.
 We have a poet named John Shade written about a very self-centered subject he cares about.

-So he put together a publication, including his introduction and commentary to the poem.
+So, he put together a publication, including his introduction and commentary on the poem.
 But in the commentary, you quickly realize that he talks about himself, his life story, and his relationship with the poet John Shade.
-Thus you discover the back story of Charles Kinbote, who murdered John Shade, etc. It’s not the story that I tend to gravitate towards.
+Thus, you discover the back story of Charles Kinbote, who murdered John Shade, etc. It’s not the story that I tend to gravitate towards.
 The one thing that did help my reading experience a lot was the writing.
 It’s cultured writing, too.
 The author makes puns and plays around with words, language, and references.

 Author: Vladimir Nabokov